LAHumphreys/Call-Graph-Viewer/README.md

 -----------------------------------------------------------------------------------------------------------

 ```
 You can also search the flat view.
-In this example we find all constant member functions of the BinaryReady object:
+In this example we find all constant member functions of the BinaryReader object:
 ```
     |ROOT> searchtable ^BinaryReader::.* const$
     Searching flat table for: '^BinaryReader::.* const$'